jimmjy/robotfriends/README.md

 This app uses, api requests, conditional rendering and incorporates many components into the app to separate the concerns for each component.

+Project is now deploy on github pages and can be viewed at: https://jimmjy.github.io/robotfriends/